keitheis/vim-scroll-position/README.md

 # vim-scroll-position

-This plugin displays the relative position of the cursor within the buffer like a scrollbar's thumb using the `sign` feature.
+This plugin displays the relative position of the cursor within the buffer on the left side of the screen using the `sign` feature.

 ![vim-scroll-position](https://github.com/junegunn/vim-scroll-position/raw/master/vim-scroll-position.png)